Frequently Asked Questions

 How long does it take from drop off to collection?

-Please allow three weeks from drop-off to collection.
+Please allow three to four weeks from drop-off to collection.
 You may get your work before that; three weeks allows for delays in supplies, teaching days in between, and bigger projects.

-Don’t leave Christmas orders to the last minute.
+Christmas Orders: Don’t leave Christmas orders to the last minute.
 Generally, I take last orders for Christmas in the first week of December.
-(In 2021, last orders for Christmas collection is Friday 3rd December 2021)

 Do you do phone or email quotes?